LordDeatHunter/nodeflow/README.md

 ![](./assets/logo.png)

-## Nodeflow
+## NodeFlow

 A library that aims to provide everything needed for making flowcharts, graphs, diagrams, and other similar things using a simple and intuitive API.
-Currently, Nodeflow is built using [SolidJS](https://www.solidjs.com/), but there are plans to make it framework-agnostic in the future.
+Currently, NodeFlow is built using [SolidJS](https://www.solidjs.com/), but there are plans to make it framework-agnostic in the future.

 ## Installation

-The only way to install Nodeflow as of now is to clone the repository and build it yourself.
+The only way to install NodeFlow as of now is to clone the repository and build it yourself.
 This will be changed in the future.

 ## Usage

-A wiki page will be created soon to explain how to use Nodeflow.
+A wiki page will be created soon to explain how to use NodeFlow.

 ## Examples

-There are 2 example projects: [FamilyTreeApp](./FamilyTreeApp) and [FlowchartApp](./BlueprintApp).
+There are 2 example projects: [FamilyTreeApp](./examples/FamilyTreeApp) and [FlowchartApp](./examples/BlueprintApp).
-To run them, you need to build Nodeflow first, and link it to the example projects.
+To run them, you need to build NodeFlow first, and link it to the example projects.